 A joint venture exists when SLF Inc., or one of its subsidiaries, has joint control of a joint arrangement and has rights to the net assets of the arrangement.
 Joint control is the contractually agreed sharing of control and exists only when the decisions about the relevant activities require the unanimous consent of the parties sharing control.
 Associates are entities over which SLF Inc. or its subsidiaries are able to exercise significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of an investee but not have control or joint control over those decisions.
 Significant influence is generally presumed to exist when SLF Inc. or its subsidiaries holds greater than 20% of the voting power of the investee but does not have control or joint control.
 The equity method is used to account for our interests in joint ventures and associates.
-A joint operation exists when SLF Inc., or one of its subsidiaries, has joint control of an arrangement that gives it rights to the assets and obligations for the liabilities of the operation, rather than the net assets of the arrangement.
-For joint operations, we record our share of the assets, liabilities, revenue and expenses of the joint operation.
+A joint operation exists when SLF Inc., or one of its subsidiaries, has joint control of an arrangement that gives it rights to the assets, liabilities, revenue and expenses of the joint operation.
 Judgment is required to determine whether contractual arrangements between multiple parties results in control, joint control or significant influence, with consideration of the relevant activities of the entity, voting rights, representation on boards of directors and other decision-making factors.
 Judgment is also required to determine if a joint arrangement is a joint venture or joint operation, with consideration of our rights and obligations and the structure and legal form of the arrangement.